bcbi/REDCap.jl/README.md

 ENV["REDCAP_API_TOKEN"] = "C0FFEEC0AC0AC0DEC0FFEEC0AC0AC0DE"
 ENV["REDCAP_API_URL"] = "http://example.com/redcap/api/"
 ```
-They can also be passed as ordinary arguments.
+They can also be passed as ordinary named arguments.

+A few methods accept a super token, including `create_project`, which can be used to generate a project and project-level token.
 If you have a super token, you might wish to keep that in your startup file, generating and saving project-level tokens as needed.

 ### `data`
-The `data` parameter accepts a collection (Dict, NamedTuple, etc.) or a String.
+The `data` parameter contains a list of attributes.
+In REDCap.jl, this can be a NamedTuple (or any derived type), a file handle, or a String.
-If you use a a collection, it will be translated internally into whatever `format` you use (xml by default).
+If you use a NamedTuple, it will be translated internally into whatever `format` you use (xml by default).
-A NamedTuple is the most elegant format:
 ```julia
 import_project_info(
     data=(